gubatron/android-missing-strings/README.md

                          If this parameter is ommited, a report with every language file found will be created.

-    -o --oFile           Specify the output file name for the PDF report
+    -o --oFile           Specify the output file name for the text report
 ```

 ## License